 Meer Generatie Wonen

 The mixing of generations in the living environment is something very human; it has been since the dawn of time.
 Since the Industrial Revolution however, Western societies have adopted a more segregated way of living; something which is now testing the limits of what society can handle.
-To address the issue, BETA and project developer AM are working on an upcoming book to investigate the reincorporation of intergenerational living in the built environment.
+To address the issue, we wrote “Meer Generatie Wonen”, a book on solidarity and how we can reincorporate intergenerational living in the built environment.

 While the concept of actively mixing generations in the living environment might seem novel, it is of course an ancient concept which was widely practiced globally, also in Western Europe until the Industrial Revolution.
 It is furthermore not at all remarkable in practically every contemporary culture outside the Western world.

-Building Intergenerational Communities is a research into a different way of living together in the Western context.
-It draws on literature, (inter-) national precedents and very personal experiences to come up with a series of prerequisites which could lead to solidarity between generations.
-To illustrate the potential of intergenerational living, three case studies were researched in the Dutch context.
+With a preface by architecture critic Kirsten Hannema, “Meer Generatie Wonen” draws on literature, (inter-) national precedents and very personal experiences to come up with a series of prerequisites for intergenerational living.
+Three case studies were developed to illustrate the potential in the Dutch context.

-If you want to be kept up to speed on the publication please drop us a line at firstname.lastname@example.org.
+For now the book is in Dutch but we’re making plans to get it translated into English.
+If you want to be kept up to speed on the research project, please drop us a line at firstname.lastname@example.org